Inventing Anna: Production

-In June 2018, Netflix and Shondaland acquired the rights to the life story of Anna Sorokina and the New York article "How Anna Delvey Tricked New York's Party People" by Jessica Pressler, with plans to turn it into a television series with Shonda Rhimes serving as producer and writer, alongside Betsy Beers.
-Sorokina received $320,000, which was used to pay restitution and legal fees.
+In June 2018, Netflix and Shondaland acquired the rights to the life story of Anna Sorokin and the New York article "How Anna Delvey Tricked New York's Party People" by Jessica Pressler, with plans to turn it into a television series with Shonda Rhimes serving as producer and writer, alongside Betsy Beers.
+Sorokin received $320,000, which was used to pay restitution and legal fees.
 David Frankel was named as director and executive producer of two episodes of the series, including the first.

 In October 2019, Julia Garner, Anna Chlumsky, Katie Lowes, Laverne Cox, and Alexis Floyd joined the cast of the series.
 Madeline Brewer was set to portray the role of Anna Delvey but had to pass due to scheduling conflicts.
 Also in October 2019, principal photography began in New York and Los Angeles.

 In November 2019, Arian Moayed, Anders Holm, Anna Deavere Smith, Jeff Perry and Terry Kinney joined the cast of the series.
 In February 2020, Jennifer Esposito joined the cast of the series, but she never appeared and the part of Talia was played by Marika Dominczyk.

 On February 11, 2022, Inventing Anna premiered on Netflix.